A culture is just a network of conversations!

 - Team Meeting Rhythms

 At Awesome Journey, we begin each meeting with meditation and then discuss our experiences with one of our core values.
-This happens at every team meeting and is built into the culture.
+This is built into our culture.

 - Social Team Time